OnDevJay/SQL-Server-Backup-Recovery-Project/README.md

 2. **Backup Implementation**:
    - Developed a T-SQL script to perform a full backup of the `InventoryDB`.
-   - Automated the backup process using SQL Server Agent (or Windows Task Scheduler for SQL Server Express) to ensure regular backups.
+   - Automated the backup process using SQL Server Agent to ensure regular backups.

 3. **Disaster Recovery Testing**:
    - Simulated a database failure by dropping the `Products` table.